encode-g16/week-4-project/api/README.md

 2. add `.env` file with `NFT_CONTRACT_ADDRESS`

+3. make sure ipfs daemon is running by running `ipfs daemon`

-3. run `yarn start` this will start server on port 8000
+4. run `yarn start` this will start server on port 8000